bulksign/OpenApi/README.md

 <br/>

-### Which OpenAPI spec version is supported
+### Which OpenAPI spec version is supported ?
-We support the latest one, version 3.0 .
+Version 3.x

 <br/>
 <br/>

 # GRPC specification
 This also contains the <a href="https://github.com/bulksign/OpenApi/blob/master/api.proto"> proto specification file </a> for the GRPC API.
-Please also see the <a href="https://bulksign.com/docs/api.htm#grpc-api-notes">GRPC API specific notes</a>
+Please also see the <a href="https://bulksign.com/docs/api.htm#grpc-api-notes">GRPC API specific notes</a> and <a href="https://github.com/bulksign/GRPC-API-Samples">GRPC sample code</a>